Crhaisdeonrgian/MPI-Heat-equation-/README.md

 # MPI-Heat-equation-
-Solving the heat equation using MPI
+Here you can find Heat equation solved with MPI